-Research facts
+Research & Innovation facts

-• WSU is a member of the University Research Corridor, an alliance of Michigan's three largest research institutions that includes the University of Michigan and Michigan State University.
+• Wayne State University is a member of the University Research Corridor, an alliance of Michigan's three largest research institutions that includes the University of Michigan and Michigan State University.
 The Corridor's objective is to play a key role in creating a vibrant Michigan economy that leverages the intellectual capital and work proactively to attract the knowledge economy businesses that can find the research activity that feeds new enterprise, educates the workforce and plants the seeds for the new industries of tomorrow.

 • In October 2021, The National Institute on Minority Health and Health Disparities of the National Institutes of Health awarded Wayne State University $18.15 million over five years to establish a Center for Multiple Chronic Diseases Associated with Health Disparities: Prevention, Treatment, and Management that will use community-based interventions deployed from three research institutions to fight hypertension, heart failure and coronary heart disease in the Black population.
 The Center is a proactive versus reactive approach to reducing overwhelming cardiometabolic health disparities and downstream Black-White lifespan inequality in Detroit and Cleveland, two uniquely comparable cities.